Ashley Alexiss Sizzles In Plunging Leotard That Has Fans Drooling Over Her Curves

 “You’re looking amazing and beautiful,” one Instagram user wrote, following up with a mixture of heart-eyed and fire emoji.

 “Get that pep girl!
-You look amazing!,” another follower commented.
+You look amazing!” another follower commented.

-“Love them curves, keep doin you.,” one other fan chimed in.
+“Love them curves, keep doin you,” one other fan chimed in.

 After walking in the #SISwimSearch fashion show, Ashley took to her Instagram to post a photo of herself from the event alongside a long caption in which she expressed her gratitude to the publication for not photoshopping her body and allowing her to show off her authentic self while taking pride in who she is and how she looks.